smsnetbd/sms-net-bd-php/README.md

-# Alpha SMS PHP Example
+# SMS.NET.BD SMS Integration with PHP Example

 This PHP example demonstrates how to send SMS messages using the Alpha SMS API in a PHP application.
 The provided `AlphaSMS` class simplifies the process of interacting with the Alpha SMS API.